dssg/mlforpublicpolicylab/06 - Performance and Evaluation Pt 1/README.md

 structure by Roberts, DR, Bahn, V, et al. Ecography 40:2017.
 [Available Online](https://onlinelibrary.wiley.com/doi/pdf/10.1111/ecog.02881)
 - The Secrets of Machine Learning by Rudin, C. and Carlson, D. arXiv preprint: 1906.01998.
 2019.
 [Available Online](https://arxiv.org/abs/1906.01998)

+## Wednesday Group Check-Ins
+On Wednesday, we’ll start our regular group check-ins to provide feedback on your project progress.

+## Thursday: Temporal Validation Deep Dive
+Thursday, we’ll meet together as a class to do a deep dive on temporal validation through a few class project examples.

 Optional Readings: